nkrusch/awesome-research-guides/readme.md

 # Awesome Scientific Guides [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Guidance about conducting scientific research.
+> Guidance about academic life and conducting scientific research.

 Scientific discovery is materialized in research deliverables, like publications and software artifacts.
 Underlying the deliverables are implicit principles and research skills that govern the process of conducting research.